Wancy/DockerCompose_knox_titanREST/README.md

 # DockerCompose_knox_titanREST
 Getting Started

 docker-compose run

 ./knox_titanREST.sh

-The request will all return the following result by gremlin-server
+The request will all return something like the following result by gremlin-server

 HTTP/1.1 400 Bad Request
 Date: Wed, 25 Jan 2017 08:18:56 GMT